Cup-Of-JavaScript/javascript-aws/dynamodb.md

 [Functions](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/ql-functions.html)

 #### Table Scan
+A DynamoDB table has two keys:
+- Primary Key
+- Sort Key

+The Sort key can be thought of as a secondary key (composite key) to help provide uniqueness in your table.

-Avoid table scans by creating indexes for the fields (up to two) in your where clause.
+Avoid table scans by creating indexes for the field in your where clause.
 The pricing details of an index is the same for tables.

 ```
 Using the SELECT statement can result in a full table scan if an equality condition with a partition key is not provided in the WHERE clause.